 One of the greatest parts of Colorado is its amazing brewing scene, and there is no better city for beer than Fort Collins.

-Fort Collins hosts several of the top breweries in Colorado, most importantly Odells and New Belgium, among others.
+Fort Collins hosts several of the top breweries in Colorado (and in the whole of the United States if you ask us), most importantly Odells and New Belgium.
 Touring one of these breweries and their facilities would be a great way to spend an afternoon!

 If visiting a brewery isn’t already one of the best free things to do in Colorado, then it’s at least one of the easiest ways to get everyone drunk.